shawn-mcginty/naboris/docs-src/content/docs/guides/security-best-practices.md

 ```

 #### <a name="session-configuration" href="#session-configuration">#</a> Session Configuration
 If your server makes use of sessions it is important to change the default session id key.
-This makes many automated attacks much more difficult. [`ServerConfig.setSessionConfig`](http://localhost:3999/odocs/naboris/Naboris/ServerConfig/index.html#val-setSessionConfig) takes optional parameter `~sidKey` making it very easy to change the default session id key.
+This makes many automated attacks much more difficult. [`ServerConfig.set_session_config`](http://localhost:3999/odocs/naboris/Naboris/ServerConfig/index.html#val-set_session_config) takes optional parameter `~sid_key` making it very easy to change the default session id key.
 More importantly the optional parameter `~secret` sets the secret used when signing session id cookies.

 #### <a name="follow-http-best-practices" href="#follow-http-best-practices">#</a> Follow HTTP Best Practices